kic0/espwinamp/README.md

 ```
 You will be prompted to power-cycle the device during the erase process.
 Follow the on-screen instructions.

 ### TODO

 1. 3D printed case
 2. Add a batery
 3. Add moar buttons for better UI/control
-4. Wifi AP for lazy management of mp3 files in the SDcard
-5. Add a minijack for wired headphones/speakers with a MAX98357A (not sure we have enough power for this tho)
+4. Add a minijack for wired headphones/speakers with a MAX98357A (not sure we have enough power for this tho)

 ### Disclaimer